Television licence: Bulgaria

 A fee for use of television and radio was included the fee in the Bulgarian Radio and Television Law passed in the 1990s.
 Following public criticism, the president vetoed the law.
 The Bulgarian National Assembly retained the power to impose a fee but added a temporary measure funding Bulgarian National Television (BNT) and Bulgarian National Radio (BNR) directly from the national budget.
 This funding mechanism has been retained since then.

 Canada

 The Radiotelegraph Act 1913 required anyone possessing a radio receiver to hold an "Amateur Experimental Station" licence, and pass an "Amateur Experimental Certificate of Proficiency", demonstrating the ability to send and receive Morse code at five words per minute.
 In January 1922 the government introduced a Private Receiving Station licence for people who only intended to receive radio, rather than transmit.
 The receiving station licences initially cost $1 per year.
-Over time this increased to $2.50 to cover radio and television broadcasts by the Canadian Broadcasting Corporation.
-The licence fee was abolished in 1953 and replaced with television equipment excise taxes.
+Over time this increased to $2.50 to cover radio and television broadcasts by the Canadian Broadcasting Corporation (CBC).
+The licence fee was abolished in 1953 and replaced with a 15% excise tax on television equipment (including sets, picture tubes, and parts) to fund the CBC.
+This excise tax was phased out in 1958, with the CBC's funding shifting primarily to parliamentary appropriations.